RobertElderSoftware/HappyCatSublimeFlow/README.md

 #  Features

-An error menu that pops up when you double-click on an underlined error:
+An error menu that pops up when you double-click on an underlined error.
+In the future, clicking on this menu could automatically navigate somewhere relevant.
+Right now, clicking on the menu does nothing.

 ![Error Menu](one-error.png)

-A list of all errors in the project that shows in the 'Flow Status' window:
+A list of all errors in the project that shows in the 'Flow Status' window.
+You can automatically navigate to the error by double-clicking on the underlined error line and filename:

 ![Error List](errors.png)